 Summertimes provides a safe environment for everyone on our campuses.
 During pick-up and drop-off, staff will be directing carpool on each campus.
 We ask that all guardians obey speed limits and drive carefully when on campus.

-For dismissal, any individual picking up a camper must display the pick-up authorization card (sent via email to registered families) in their car window or present it to camp staff.
+For dismissal, any individual picking up a camper must display the pick-up authorization placard (sent via email to registered families) in their car window or present it to camp staff.
 Only individuals listed in the “Guardian” and “Emergency Contacts” sections of the camper’s registration account will be allowed to pick up the camper.
-If an authorization card is not presented at pick up, the guardian’s identity will have to be verified with a government-issued I.D.
+If an authorization placard is not presented at pick up, the guardian’s identity will have to be verified with a government-issued I.D.
 If an individual picking up a camper is not listed in the online registration account as a “Guardian” or “Emergency Contact,” Summertimes staff will have to contact the camper’s guardians to confirm that the individual is allowed to pick up the camper.

 INCLEMENT WEATHER AND HEAT MONITORING